 A Large 1 Gallon/128oz Motivational Water Bottle with Time Marker & Measurements is essential to fat loss.
 Without water, the body cannot properly metabolize stored fat.
 Water hydrates the body and helps transport those fat deposits out the body due to all the times you will be going to the bathroom.

 These Hand, Titanium Coated Golden and Non-Slip Grip Weight Dumbbells will help you build more muscle and release more fat.
 Strength training is a great way to burn fat and rev up your metabolism.
 Personal trainers recommend adding it to your routine instead of hours of cardio.
-What’s cuter than gold weights?
-If you have to do it, do it in style chile!

 You will need a Soft Retractable Tape Measure to track all your gains as you watch the inches melt away as your fat cells shrink due to all your fat loss.